DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     By default, the ***blendEquation*** property of the ***MeshReflectorMaterial*** is set to ***AddEquation***.

+* **blendEquationAlpha**

+    is used to set the equation used for blending the alpha component of the source and destination colors.

+    In three.js, blending is a way to combine transparent objects with the background.
+Blending is determined by two factors: the blend function and the blend equation.
+The blend function determines how the source and destination colors are combined, while the blend equation determines how the result of the blend function is combined with the background color.

+    The ***blendEquationAlpha*** property sets the blend equation used for the alpha component.
+The possible values are:

+    * ***AddEquationAlpha***: Add the source alpha component to the destination alpha component.
+    * ***SubtractEquationAlpha***: Subtract the source alpha component from the destination alpha component.
+    * ***ReverseSubtractEquationAlpha***: Subtract the destination alpha component from the source alpha component.
+    * ***MinEquationAlpha***: Use the minimum of the source and destination alpha components.
+    * ***MaxEquationAlpha***: Use the maximum of the source and destination alpha components.

+    By default, the ***blendEquationAlpha*** property is set to ***AddEquationAlpha***.

+* **blendSrc**

+    is a property that determines how the material's color should be blended with the existing color in the scene when the material is rendered.

+    The value of ***blendSrc*** property is a constant that defines the blending factor for the source color (the color of the material being rendered).
+Some possible values for ***blendSrc*** include:

+    * ***THREE.ZeroFactor***: The source color is not blended with the existing color in the scene.
+    * ***THREE.OneFactor***: The source color is completely blended with the existing color in the scene.
+    * ***THREE.SrcAlphaFactor***: The source color's alpha channel is used as the blending factor.
+    * ***THREE.DstAlphaFactor***: The existing color's alpha channel is used as the blending factor.
+    * ***THREE.OneMinusSrcAlphaFactor***: The inverse of the source color's alpha channel is used as the blending factor.

+    The ***blendSrc*** property works in conjunction with the ***blendDst*** property to determine the final blending of colors during rendering.

+* **blendSrcAlpha**

+    it specifies the alpha value to be used as the source factor in the alpha blending equation.
+This property works in conjunction with the ***blendDstAlpha*** property, which specifies the alpha value to be used as the destination factor.

+    In alpha blending, the source factor specifies how much of the source color to use, and the destination factor specifies how much of the destination color to use.
+The alpha values of the source and destination colors are also used in the blending equation.

+    The ***blendSrcAlpha*** property is set to ***null*** by default, which means that the value of the ***blendSrc*** property is used for the alpha blending equation.
+If you want to use a different value for the source alpha factor, you can set the ***blendSrcAlpha*** property to a different value.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.